hilary-chen/RTutorial/PLP3-DataTypes_NamingConventions.md

 #R
 #DATA TYPES
 R does not require that data types be declared, as they will still be able to create the variables that store the data types of information.
-R specifies its data types in groups of scalars, vectors (which emcompass numerical digits, characters, and logic), data sets/frames, lists, and matrices.
+They are defaulted to being decimal numerical values, but they can be changed with the as function.

 Examples of how some are represented are listed below: